Mampenda/Multiprogramming/README.md

 would just read a shared variable.

 So let's see how we can reduce the overhead of memory contention by modifying the entry-protocol.
-Instead of simply spinning until a `TestAndSet()`-retruns true, we can increase the likelihood that it returns true by using the following entry-protocol
+Instead of simply spinning until a `TestAndSet()`-returns true, we can increase the likelihood that it returns true by using the following entry-protocol

 ```